 - Do we know how our agents are performing – and which factors are thwarting their success?

 - Are we creating a contact center that lets agents perform to produce the most efficient and profitable results?

-If you answered no to any of these questions, keep reading to find out how to improve your contact center metrics and KPIs by focusing on that listed above.
+If you answered “no” to any of these questions, read on to find out how to improve your contact center KPI metrics by focusing on these fundamental questions.

 Use omnichannel reporting to meet your contact center KPIs

 Through cloud-based omnichannel contact center metrics and KPIs, everyone involved in the contact center is on the same page.